mhightower83/arduino-esp8266-spiffs-utils/README.md

      <Network location>  expression
         [USER:PASSWORD@]SERVER
         Specify the [USER:PASSWORD@] part, when authentication is required.
-        SERVER name would be the Network name (DNS, mDNS, ...) of the device with a SPIFFS to download.
+        SERVER name would be the Network name (IP Address, DNS, mDNS, ...) of the device with a SPIFFS to download.
           examples:
             mydevice.local
             admin:password@mydevice.local